-A. New or Additional Information.
+- A. New or Additional Information.
 The Committee shall review a petition for reconsideration of a prior petition only to determine if the reconsideration petition contains new or additional information which was not available or which could not reasonably have been available at the time of the original petition.
 If the Committee determines that the reconsideration petition contains such new information, then the Committee will reconsider its prior determination in light of this new or additional information.
-If the Committee determines that such reconsideration petition does not contain such new or additional information, the reconsideration will be denied.
+If the Committee determines that such reconsideration petition does not contain such new or additional information, the reconsideration will be denied. - B. Action By Committee.
+The Committee may, in the Committee's discretion, meet with the petitioner during the reconsideration process; however, the petitioner shall not be entitled to such a meeting as a matter of right.